aam051102/neurons-code-interview/README.md

 - `npm install`
 - `npm run dev`

 This opens the site on localhost:3000.
 Both the front-end and the back-end must be running for the application to function.
+The application will then be accessible at `localhost:3000/survivors`

+To use the application to its fullest, you will need a survivor ID.
+Register yourself as a survivor by going to `localhost:3000/survivors`, pressing "Register Survivor" and filling in the form.
+You will be provided with an ID, which can be entered by pressing the "Login" button in the navigation bar.

 # Tests
 ## Back-end